-There are a number of places across Middlesbrough where you can get help to make a Universal Credit claim.
+There are a number of places across Middlesbrough where you can use a computer to make a Universal Credit claim.
 You can see all the locations and addresses on a Google Map or in a table.
-Look for places which say ‘yes’ to offering ‘mediated support’, which means someone will help you fill in your whole claim.

 What other support can I get with Universal Credit?